desaster/simh/README.md

 [simh](https://github.com/simh/simh).

-Since this is for my personal use, I've chosen to only merge the PDP11 changes, since they are useful for the use with [PiDP-11](http://obsolescence.wixsite.com/obsolescence/pidp-11).
+Since this is for my personal use, I've chosen to only merge the PDP11 changes, since they are useful for use with [PiDP-11](http://obsolescence.wixsite.com/obsolescence/pidp-11).

 The build depends on two source directories included in the BlinkenBone